-Every second of every day, every time you think a thought, feel a feeling, or execute a behavior there is a corresponding change in your neurocircuitry.
+Every second of every day, every time you think a thought, feel a feeling, or execute a behavior there are many corresponding changes in your neurocircuitry.
 This ability of your brain to adapt its way of operating and to physically change based on stimuli is known as neuroplasticity.

 It used to be widely accepted that the brain went through a few explosive periods of growth and change during adolescence.
 Now, it is known that this capability is present until the day you die.